 Continuous positive airway pressure (CPAP) is widely regarded as the best treatment available for obstructive sleep apnea, a breathing disorder that affects millions of people.
-This treatment is highly effective when properly used and the CPAP machine is kept in good working condition.
+If your CPAP is not working, there are ways to know it has become less effective.

 Cold air coming in through the CPAP machine can be a sign that the humidifier isn't working properly.
 Humidity in the CPAP air is extremely important because it helps prevent dry mouth, difficulty sleeping, and other uncomfortable side effects.